Public health privacy notice

 - hospital episode statistics

-Only those specialist public health service staff named in the DAA have access to such data, and it is published in such a way that individuals cannot be identified.
+Only those specialist public health service staff named in the DAA have access to such data, and it is published in such a way that individuals cannot be identified and in accordance with our pseudonymisation and anonymisation of data policy.

-We also receive data that allow us to analyse public health needs and trends at a population level.
-These data are either:
+We also receive data that allow us to analyse public health needs and trends at an individual, small area and population level.
+This data is either:

 - anonymised – personal identifiers are removed, and data cannot be linked.
 This kind of data gives us a ‘snapshot’ of local health and care needs